Keftcha/go_static_server/README.md

 ## Usage

+### Compile the gss

 1. Download, clone or `go get` this project
 2. Compile it with `go install` or `go build` (not needed if you use `go get`)
+3. Start the server

+### Compile the gss inside docker

+If you don't have go installed (and you don't want to install it), you can build the gss inside a docker container.

+1. Download or clone this project
+2. Compile inside a docker container with the command:
+`docker run -v "$PWD":/go/src/gss -w /go/src/gss golang go build`
 3. Start the server

 ## Command Line options